xishuokeji/skippy-xd/README.md

 Check the wiki for documentation on basic use https://github.com/felixfung/skippy-xd/wiki/Usage and advanced tips and tricks https://github.com/felixfung/skippy-xd/wiki/Customizations,-tips-and-special-set-ups.

 And please!
-If you share our love for skippy-xd, please consider:
+If you share our love for skippy-xd, please do:

 * Use it!
 Nothing is more rewarding to developers than widespread adoption of the app.
 * Share it!
 Tell others about the app.
 Showcase screenshots and videos.
 Package it for your distros.